Skip to main content

 Housing rehabilitation program

-The housing rehabilitation program is overseen by community development as part of their housing assistance services
+The housing rehabilitation program is overseen by community development as part of its housing assistance services.

-Due to overwhelming demand we are unable to accept any additional applications for either the Comprehensive Housing Rehabilitation or Limiting Housing Rehabilitation programs at this time.
-The waitlist for both programs has also reached capacity.
+Due to overwhelming demand we are unable to accept any additional applications for the Comprehensive Housing Rehabilitation program at this time.
+The waitlist for the program has also reached capacity.

 The Comprehensive Housing Rehabilitation Program exists to help eligible homeowners with repairs to their homes to achieve decent, safe and sanitary affordable housing as defined by Macomb County Housing Rehabilitation Standards.
-The program limit for repairs is $40,000, funded through a zero-interest deferred payment loan.
+The total cost of the project, whether grant-funded or loaned, cannot exceed applicable program limits, and assistance will be divided into 50%, zero interest, deferred payment loan; and a 50% grant to the homeowner.

 • Repayment of the loan occurs when the title of the property is transferred.